-Taking a full-length practice test for the PSAT 10 will let you experience digital testing and familiarize yourself with test content, including the types of questions you'll answer and the exam tools you'll use to take the test.
+Taking a full-length practice test for the PSAT 8/9 will let you experience digital testing and familiarize yourself with test content.
 Your school may conduct a full-length practice session during the digital readiness check.
 You may also choose to access additional practice tests in Bluebook during your own study time using the sign-in credentials provided by your school.
 If you'll be using a personal device for testing, you can also make sure your device supports the app and is ready to use for testing.
 Additionally, you can practice with accommodations in the full-length practice tests.

-Both sections on the PSAT 10, (1) Reading and Writing and (2) Math, have 2 modules.
+Both sections on the PSAT 8/9, (1) Reading and Writing and (2) Math, have 2 modules.
 Depending on how you answer the questions in the first module, you'll be routed to a second module, which has a different mix of difficulty levels.
 The mix of questions in the second module is, on average, either of higher difficulty or of lower difficulty than the mix in the first module.
 Once complete, your test will be scored.
 Taking a practice test in Bluebook helps you gain experience and comfort with the way you'll be assessed on test day.